Discovering how much overwhelmed facilities can truly cost school districts

 The district also plays a critical role within the community.
 Santa Ana is one of the most densely populated cities in the entire country and roughly two out of three families are apartment dwellers.
 Unfortunately, few parks and recreational areas were planned for the city, resulting in a severe lack of public community space in the region.
 Combined with the overcrowding issue, this leaves limited areas for children to play or for communities to utilize for civic engagement.
 As a result, school facilities and fields have become a significant, essential resource for nearly all community activities.

-Along with the responsibility of hosting a large number of community groups comes a vast amount of district-wide facilities management, operational and scheduling demands.
-Functioning with a facilities management staff of less than three employees, SAUSD was inundated with facility use requests from school and community organizations alike.
+Along with the responsibility of hosting a large number of community groups comes a vast amount of district-wide facilities management, operational, and scheduling demands.
+Functioning with a facilities management staff of fewer than three employees, SAUSD was inundated with facility use requests from school and community organizations alike.

 The small team did utilize a facilities scheduling software to stay organized, but they struggled to use the outdated and often complicated program that offered little customer support or troubleshooting resources.